L1 Visa Guide: Everything You Need to Know About the L1 Visa

 What is special knowledge of the company product and its application in international markets?:

-- Special knowledge here means distinct or uncommon in comparison to what is typically found in the particular industry.
+- Specialized knowledge means distinct or uncommon knowledge compared to what is typically found in the industry.

 What is an advanced level of knowledge of processes and procedures of the company?:

-- This means "knowledge or expertise in the company’s 'specific' processes and procedures that is 'not commonly found in the relevant industry' and is 'greatly developed or further along in progress, complexity, and understanding than that generally found within the employer.'"
-[Business Immigration: Law and Practice, 2nd Ed.
-Chapter 11 L1 Visas and Nonimmigrant Status]
+- This means "knowledge or expertise in the company’s specific processes and procedures that is not commonly found in the industry and is greatly advanced in progress, complexity, and understanding compared to that generally found within the company."
+[Business Immigration: Law and Practice, 2nd Ed., Chapter 11 L1 Visas and Nonimmigrant Status]

-- To qualify for an L1 visa, you must be coming to the United States to work for the US company in a managerial, executive, or specialized knowledge capacity.
+To qualify for an L1 visa, you must be coming to the U.S. to work for the U.S. company in a managerial, executive, or specialized knowledge capacity.

 4. Common Issues Regarding Managers, Executives, and Specialized Knowledge Workers